111 Facts About Alfred Hugenberg

 2.

-An important figure in nationalist politics in Germany for the first few decades of the twentieth century, Alfred Hugenberg became the country's leading media proprietor during the interwar period.
+An important figure in nationalist politics in Germany during the first three decades of the twentieth century, Hugenberg became the country's leading media proprietor during the 1920s.

 3.